 This interesting little article is equally applicable to any heterodox or non Christian group.
 I have heard it said, "There is only one God, so it doesn't really matter where we worship, when we…Continue

 Started this discussion.
-Last reply by James Robertson Feb 24.
+Last reply by Dave Gosse Feb 11.

 During the month of September 2010, Apologetics 315 will feature a series of blog posts that respond to the question: "How can I get apologetics in my church?"The goal of this project is a simple…Continue